vic1707/GHA-combine-PRs/README.md

 - [ ] Add inputs for `reviewers` and `team-reviewers` (the question is more about the format of the input, ex: comma/space separated, multiline, etc.).
 - [ ] Add unit tests by mocking Github API responses.
+- [ ] Combine PR is opened with a `draft` status, if someone needs it I will add an input for it.

 ## Notes